The Mind-Body Connection: A Path for Healing

 Presenters Jeffrey Christensen, PhD, LPC, LMHC and Chris Goodrich, MD will dive into the science of pain and trauma, and will provide participants with a framework for guiding patients along the journey of understanding and healing.

 Presentation content will be focused on chronic pain, though the lessons and framework can be applied to many other medical conditions as well.

-- Understand and apply the Biopsychosocial Model of pain
+- Ways to apply the Biopsychosocial Model of pain

-- Understand the role of trauma in chronic pain and other health conditions
+- The role of trauma in chronic pain and other health conditions

-- Learn how thoughts, emotions, and trauma interact and influence physical symptoms
+- How thoughts, emotions, and trauma interact and influence physical symptoms

-- Learn and practice methods for discussing these models with patients Identify the counselor’s role in helping patients find relief
+- Methods for discussing these models with patients Identify the counselor’s role in helping patients find relief

 Workshop Details & Registration